Surgery for liver cancer

 Removing part of the liver (partial hepatectomy)

 A liver transplant may be an option for some people with small liver cancers.
-For now, transplant is usually saved for those with a few small tumors that cannot be totally removed, either because of where they are found or because not enough normal liver would be left.
+Transplant is usually only an option for patients with 1 to 3 small tumors that cannot be totally removed, either because of where they are found or because their liver function is poor.

-Not many livers are available for transplant for patients with cancer because they are most often used for more curable diseases.
-Patients often must wait a long time – often too long – for a liver to be found.
-For this reason, some doctors suggest other treatments while a person is waiting for a new liver.
-Or a person may get a partial hepatectomy first and then a transplant if the cancer comes back.
+Patients often must wait a long time – often too long – for a liver to be found for transplant.
+For this reason, doctors often suggest other treatments (like ablation or embolization) while a person is waiting for a new liver.

 Possible risks and side effects of a liver transplant: People who get a liver transplant have the same surgery risks as listed above.
-They also have to be given drugs to help suppress the immune system and prevent the body from rejecting the new organ.
+They also have to be given drugs to help suppress their immune system and prevent rejection of the new organ.
 These drugs have their own risks and side effects, especially the risk of getting serious infections.
-Some of the drugs used to prevent rejection can also cause other health problems.